japila-books/apache-spark-internals/docs/spark-dynamic-allocation.md

 Using initial executors = [initialExecutors], max of spark.dynamicAllocation.initialExecutors, spark.dynamicAllocation.minExecutors and spark.executor.instances
 ----

-NOTE: `getDynamicAllocationInitialExecutors` is used when link:spark-ExecutorAllocationManager.adoc#initialNumExecutors[`ExecutorAllocationManager` sets the initial number of executors] and link:yarn/spark-yarn-YarnSparkHadoopUtil.adoc#getInitialTargetExecutorNumber[in YARN to set initial target number of executors].
+NOTE: `getDynamicAllocationInitialExecutors` is used when spark-ExecutorAllocationManager.md#initialNumExecutors[`ExecutorAllocationManager` sets the initial number of executors] and yarn/spark-yarn-YarnSparkHadoopUtil.md#getInitialTargetExecutorNumber[in YARN to set initial target number of executors].

 == [[settings]] Settings